There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Total Clicks

-It is the number of times your links have been clicked on by users on search engine result pages.
+It is the number of times users have clicked your links on search engine result pages.

 You can check your data in Google Search Console, under the “Performance” tab: